shanet/blog/_posts/2013-04-05-stairlights-an-arduino-based-led-stair-lighting-project.md

 <!--more-->

 The concept is pretty simple, the Arduino powers two IR transmitters at 38kHz.
 One at the bottom of the stairs and another at the top.
-Immediately across from the transmitters are two IR receivers  Again, one at the top and one at the bottom.
+Immediately across from the transmitters are two IR receivers.
+Again, one at the top and one at the bottom.
 When the receiver detects a beam break by someone walking between the transmitter and receiver, the receiver sends a signal to the Arduino which calls a function to make the LEDs display a pretty color.

 The parts I used: